mozilla/addons-frontend/README.md

 file for each app.
 For example, to run your own discovery pane API, first create a local config file:

-    cp config/dev-disco.js config/local-disco.js
+    touch config/local-development-disco.js

+Be sure to prefix the file with **local-development-** so that it doesn't pollute the test suite.
-Override the `apiHost` parameter in `local-disco.js` so that it points to your docker container.
-The file would look like this:
+Here's what `local-development-disco.js` would look like when overriding the `apiHost` parameter so that it points to your docker container:

 ````javascript
 module.exports = {